gn0mesort/vkfl/README.md

   --spec SPEC           A file path to an XML specification of the Vulkan API.
 If this isn't provided, the script will default to searching a set of standard paths for vk.xml.
   --extensions EXTENSIONS
                         A comma separated list of Vulkan extensions to include in the loader.
 This may also be the special value "all".
 Defaults to "all".
+  --api API             The Vulkan API to include in the loader (e.g., "vulkan", "vulkansc").
+Defaults to "vulkan".
+  --api-version API_VERSION
-  --api API             The latest Vulkan API version to include in the loader (i.e., 1.0, 1.1, 1.2, etc.).
+                        The latest Vulkan API version to include in the loader (e.g., 1.0, 1.1, 1.2, etc.).
 This may also be the special value "latest".
 Defaults to "latest".
+  --no-enable-deprecated-features
+                        Disable the generation of deprecated features (i.e., extensions).
+Deprecated features are marked as disabled.
   --no-generate-disabled-defines
                         Disable the generation of symbols indicating that an extension or API version is disabled (i.e., don't generate VKFL_X_ENABLED if it would be defined as 0).